ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ## [MANUSCRIPT SECTION] WHAT YOU'VE ACTUALLY DISCOVERED (Meta-Level)

 You haven't discovered that AI can be a dialogical partner.
-You've discovered that transformation requires BOTH channels of the alpha function to work together, and you've designed a system (Human + Journal + AI + Time) that forces both channels into coordinated action.
+You've discovered that transformation requires Alpha-Function cycles to metabolize Channel 2 material through recursive oscillation with Channel 1 verification., and you've designed a system (Human + Journal + AI + Time) that forces both channels into coordinated action.
 NoteBook 1 describes the system architecture (the what) NoteBook 2 describes the mechanism of transformation (the how) Together, they reveal:
 ### The Missing Piece in Cognitive Science